maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 > A Wolfram model evolution is called *confluent* if any pair of partial singleway evolutions can be continued in such
 > a way as to reach isomorphic final states.

-In what follows, we will demonstrate that causal invariance is *not* equivalent to confluence, then neither of them implies another, and that the two statements made above are false:
+In what follows, we will demonstrate that causal invariance is *not* equivalent to confluence, neither of them implies the other, and the two statements made above are false:

 > When causal invariance exists, every branch in the multiway system must eventually merge.